 However, the how portion is where our tools and features come in.
 To better illustrate this, it helps to break the process of course design and use into five key areas: Design, Development, Implementation, Management, and Evaluation.
 Let’s look at each of those, and how Edvance360 can help walk you through them, a little more closely.

 If we think of building a course like building a house, the design phase is our blueprint.
 It tells us what our goals are, what the final product will look like, how things are tied together within the course, etc. While each course is unique, requiring customization, the Edvance360 platform already has many of these elements in place for you.
-The basic course shell and interface for both instructor and student is already there; all you need to do is add the widgets and features you want your course to utilize.
+The basic course shell and interface for both instructor and student is already there; all you need to do is add the widgets and features you want your course to utilize to get the desired result.

 Getting practical: If you’ve never planned out an online course before, use our course-building wizard (here’s a great video).
 It will walk you through all the steps, making you think through each element you’ll want to use in order to deliver the course and tie it all together.

 Do you want to assess whether or not the learner understood the material?
 If so, you want tests/assessments or surveys.
 Or both.
 Then upload your questions.
 Do you want them to watch a video or learn from audio or PowerPoint or some other type of file?
 Then upload those items.
 Do you want each item in the course to build on top of each other in the learner’s mind?
 Then you want Lessons.
 Do you want feedback on the course?
 Then you want a survey.
+Is there a live element?
+A need for role-playing, responding to a case study, collaboration, or other interactivity?
+Special files for a facilitator?
 Start with the objectives, walk through the course wizard, then flesh the details out.

 If Design is our blueprint, then Development is our construction phase.
 This is where you populate the course with the information you want to pass on, schedule things such as tests and quizzes, and add instructor biographies, etc. Though much of the raw information, the curriculum, will be your own, Edvance360 has several tools to help you develop your courses.